nginx/unit-docs/source/configuration.rst

        "hooks": "hooks.rb"
    }

-The :samp:`hooks` script is evaluated when the application starts.
-If set, it can define blocks of Ruby code named :samp:`on_worker_boot`, :samp:`on_worker_shutdown`, :samp:`on_thread_boot`, or :samp:`on_thread_shutdown`.
-If provided, these blocks are called at the respective points of the application's lifecycle, for example:
+The :samp:`hooks` script
+is evaluated when the app starts.
+If set, it can define blocks of Ruby code named :samp:`on_worker_boot`,
+:samp:`on_worker_shutdown`,
+:samp:`on_thread_boot`,
+or :samp:`on_thread_shutdown`.
+If provided,
+these blocks are called
+at the respective points
+of the app's lifecycle,
+for example:

 .. code-block:: ruby